 “Prevention is better than cure.” – Desiderius Erasmus.

 Occupational hearing loss represents a very significant social and economic burden for Australia.
 Nationally, an estimated 1 million employees in Australia may be potentially exposed to hazardous levels of noise at work.
 Noise exposure is the commonest preventable cause of occupational hearing loss.
 Noise-induced hearing loss occurs in a wide range of industries, particularly mining, manufacturing and construction, farming, recreation, hospitality and the Defence Force.
-Programs of work are underway to help reduce work related noise induced hearing loss in Australia, with various jurisdictions undertaking or planning a significant amount of work in inspections and auditing, targeting highest risk sectors.
+Programs of work are underway to help reduce work-related noise-induced hearing loss in Australia, with various jurisdictions undertaking or planning a significant amount of work in inspections and auditing, targeting highest-risk sectors.
+Strategies to reduce noise exposure for this group can focus on systemic workplace changes to reduce sound levels, make use of technology to monitor exposure, and ensure that at-risk workers’ hearing is monitored on a regular basis.

-Industrial solvents, such as tolulene, styrene and carbon disulfide can be ototoxic, and the ototoxic effects of solvents can continue beyond the time of exposure.
+Hearing loss in the workplace can also result from injuries and chemicals.
+Industrial solvents can be ototoxic – they have a toxic effect on the ear or its nerve supply – and their effect can continue beyond the time of exposure.
 Yet ototoxic monitoring for workers exposed to these chemicals is limited.

 Outcomes for better hearing in Australia.